joshooaj/joshooaj.github.io/docs/blog/posts/2024-03-21-PSPushover/PSPushover.md

 ## DevContainer / Codespace

-The Stucco plater template includes a starter devcontainer, but since I want to use the devcontainer as a tool to build and serve an MkDocs site for local documentation previews, I changed the Dockerfile to use `squidfunk/mkdocs-material:latest` as a base image, and updated the file to install PowerShell 7 and setup a non-root
+The Stucco plaster template includes a starter devcontainer, but since I want to use the devcontainer as a tool to build and serve an MkDocs site for local documentation previews, I changed the Dockerfile to use `squidfunk/mkdocs-material:latest` as a base image, and updated the file to install PowerShell 7 and setup a non-root